will-figure/blockito/README.md

 It's set up is very straightforward and consists of just a config file.

-We store ours at `~/.config/llama-swap/config.yaml`.
+We store ours at `~/.config/llama-swap/config.yaml`, but we've included on in this project too (`example-swap-config.yaml`).

 Once all that is installed,
 you can just copy our current config file and it should work fine.